blualg/m-ovito/doc/manual/licenses/ffmpeg.instructions.rst

     --enable-zlib \
     --disable-doc \
     --disable-network \
-    --disable-debug
+    --disable-debug \
+    --disable-decoders \
+    --disable-indevs \
+    --disable-postproc \
+    --disable-sdl2 \
+    --disable-libxcb \
+    --disable-libxcb-shm \
+    --disable-libxcb-xfixes \
+    --disable-libxcb-shape \
+    --disable-iconv
   make install

 Linux
 """""

-OVITO for Linux includes shared libraries that have been built from the unmodified sources of ffmpeg 4.2.1.
+OVITO for Linux includes shared libraries that have been built from the unmodified sources of ffmpeg 5.1.2.
 The following commands have been used to generate them::

-  # Build platform: CentOS 6.9
+  # Build platform: CentOS 7
-  # Compiler: GCC 7.1 (CentOS devtoolset-7)
+  # Compiler: GCC 10
   ./configure \
     --enable-pic \
     --enable-shared \